TOPAS-2545/TOPAS-2545/README.md

 This repo contains the example implementations for the "Intelligent Transport Systems — Interface Protocol and Message Set Definition between Traffic Signal Controllers and Detectors" (ISO10711).

+The purpose of this repository is to store:

+* Example code implementations of the TOPAS 2545 profile specification standard
+* Documentation and Detector Profile specifications.

+**!!!Note that this repository is under construction and is not yet ready for general use!!!**

 ## TODO

 * [x] Move golang deps under the TOPAS repo